chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 - **OLOO** pattern: **Objects Linking to Other Objects**.
   - Another pattern to create objects in bulk
   - does not use a function.
 Uses an object as prototype, then `Object.create` to create new objects that inherit from the prototype.
-Uses `init` method to store properties, `init` returns `this`, a reference to the calling object.
+Uses `init` method to customize state of each object, `init` returns `this`, a reference to the calling object.
   -  It uses prototypes and involves extracting properties common to all objects of the same type (e.g., car objects) to a prototype object.
 All objects of the same type then inherit from that prototype.

 Let's do that with car objects.
 What properties are common to all car objects?
 Here, those properties are the `start` and `stop` methods.
 All cars have `make`, `model`, `year`, and `started` properties as well, but each object has different values for those properties.
 Thus, we don't count them as being common to all cars.